OctaNebula/return-oof-sound/readme.md

 > bruh how do i get rid of this thing

 To uninstall the program just delete the program directory (C:\Program Files (x86)\ReturnOof\).

+> why is it not working???!?!?!?

+run the program as administrator, i even said it in the readme smh